1. What are the legal foundations of the financial support system for audiovisual production?

 8. Can I apply for a certificate if I do not have the participation of all required filmmakers confirmed yet (director, screenwriter, cinematographer, composer) or my script is unfinished?

-9. Do I have to first apply for a certificate to apply for financial support?
+9. Do I have to apply for a certificate before applying for financial support?

 No, if the entrepreneur is ready, he can immediately apply for financial support.
 The certificate is not obligatory.

 10. When can I apply for financial support?